Hithesh-Shivakumar/ttihp-pdel-trivium-stream-cipher/docs/info.md

 ### How to test

 You can test this design either using a Verilog testbench or via a Cocotb Python-based test.
-See: [How to test](../test/README.MD)
+See: README.md in test folder.

 All inputs/outputs are internal to the digital logic and tested in simulation.
 The design is fully self-contained and does not require external PMODs, displays, or peripherals.